Eeems-Org/remarkable.guide/src/devel/device/toltec.rst

 ----------------------------

-Contains empty files owned by packages to indicate that they make changes to the root partition, and will need to be reinstalled when re-enabling toltec after an update.
+Contains empty files owned by packages to indicate that they make changes to the root partition, and will need to be reinstalled when re-enabling :doc:`../../../guide/software/toltec` after an update.

 /opt/usr/share/applications